foxhound34/SNHU-CS340/README.md

 # SNHU-CS340
 Client/Server Development

-`#0969DA`**How do you write programs that are maintainable, readable, and adaptable?
-Especially consider your work on the CRUD Python module from Project One, which you used to connect the dashboard widgets to the database in Project Two.**
+<h1>**How do you write programs that are maintainable, readable, and adaptable?
+Especially consider your work on the CRUD Python module from Project One, which you used to connect the dashboard widgets to the database in Project Two.**</h1>

   The best way to maintainable, readable, and adaptable code is to follow industry standard coding practices this includes readable code, in-line comments where needed, and using OOP where needed to make the code more modular and managable.
 The way I approach building my CRUD file was to first determine I could correctly make a connection between the Jupyter program, my Python file, and the database.
 Next, I built one method at a time and tested it as I coded.
 Then I expanded the methods by adding additional commands.
 Finally, when an application is working properly I go back and clean up the code by combining, removing, or changing it to be more readable.
 I believe in iterative coding which is why I tend to work on one part of the code at a time, this can be problamatic when non-working starter code is given.